Skip to content

 June 17, 1927, Deputy Sheriff Philip Mark Daniels, Bell County Sheriff’s Department, died from a gunshot while investigating a disturbance at the Southern Mining Company camp in Insull.

-June 17, 1932, Deputy Sheriff William Hamilton, Floyd County Sheriff’s Office, died while investigating the sounds of gunfire coming from a home in Pikeville.
-When he approached the homeowner and inquired about the gunshots the owner told him he was firing at a rat.
+June 17, 1932, Deputy Sheriff William Hamilton, Floyd County Sheriff’s Office, died from a gunshot while investigating the sounds of gunfire coming from a home in Pikeville.
+When he approached the homeowner and inquired about the gunshots the owner told him he was firing at a rat and then shot him.

 June 17, 1953, Army PFC, Harold F. Patterson from Henderson died in the Korean War.